 Laurent Cantet’s anticipated follow-up to “Time Out” supplants that pic’s important issues with unexamined attitudes toward sex and the tropics.
-The trio of women luxuriate in the sexual pleasures of a Haitian beach resort.
+The trio of women in “Heading South” luxuriate in the sexual pleasures of a Haitian beach resort, and while Cantet puts enough uncomfortable words in their mouths to signal their problematic viewpoint, he fails to give their plaything his own voice.
 Helmer’s rep will ensure a brisk fest existence, but life on the outside will largely rest on Francophone screens.

 Three years after her first trip to Haiti, Brenda (Karen Young) returns to the beach resort where she had a fling with a 15-year-old boy named Legba.
 Now a confident, beautiful young man, Legba (Menothy Cesar) is the star attraction for the sexually frustrated middle-aged women who fly down to the island in search of erotic pleasure.

 Doyenne of the establishment is Ellen (Charlotte Rampling), a 55-year-old Wellesley professor who spent the last six summers reveling in the hotel’s liberating atmosphere, where smooth-skinned, half-naked black men cater to her desires.
 Legba is her favorite, and she’s not about to let anyone else take the number one position by his side.